Efficient Diffusion Models under Nonconvex Equality and Inequality constraints via Landing: Introduction

 Consequently, constrained diffusion is computationally demanding as both training and inference rely on the simulation of diffusion processes.
 For example, this poses a significant bottleneck for applications including robotics - where trajectories have to be generated in real time on resource-constrained hardware.

 This article addresses the need for computationally-efficient constrained diffusion.
-Our contributions are threefold: \begin{itemize}[leftmargin=10pt] \item \textbf{(Landing based diffusion process)} \quad We extend the recently developed constrained optimization technique of landing \citep{muehlebach,ablin,schechtman,mathprog} to generative modeling, enabling inexpensive first-order updates that steer every step of the diffusion process toward $\Sigma$ without requiring exact projections or Newton iterations.
-Landing incurs a negligible computational overhead and provably maintains feasibility along the path. \item \textbf{(Unified framework for constraints)}\quad Our method works for general nonconvex feasible sets as we develop an SDE-based framework that unifies both equality and inequality constraints. \item \textbf{(Fast constrained diffusion via underdamped dynamics)}\quad The framework encompasses constrained versions of both underdamped and overdamped Langevin dynamics.
+Our contributions are threefold: \begin{itemize}[leftmargin=10pt] \item \textbf{(Landing-based diffusion process)} \quad We extend the recently developed constrained optimization technique of landing \citep{muehlebach,ablin,schechtman,mathprog} to generative modeling, enabling inexpensive first-order updates that steer the diffusion process toward $\Sigma$ without requiring per-step exact projections or Newton iterations.
+The continuous-time dynamics preserve feasibility when initialized on the manifold and exponentially decay constraint violations; the discretized sampler uses this self-correction to avoid repeated Newton projections, with only an optional terminal projection. \item \textbf{(Unified framework for constraints)}\quad Our method works for general nonconvex feasible sets as we develop an SDE-based framework that unifies both equality and inequality constraints. \item \textbf{(Fast constrained diffusion via underdamped dynamics)}\quad The framework encompasses constrained versions of both underdamped and overdamped Langevin dynamics.
 The fast mixing of the underdamped version is leveraged to substantially reduce the length of forward trajectory $N$ to reach the prior distribution, thereby cutting the dominant sampling (up to $47 \times$) and training cost (up to $5 \times$) in constrained diffusion models. \end{itemize}